 Blackjack N Beers

-Blackjack N Beers raced nine times in Southern California as a 3-year-old, earning three wins and two additional placings in the maiden ranks.
-Now, he’s a T.I.P. performance award champion and brave trail horse.
+Blackjack N Beers raced nine times, earning three wins and two additional placings in the maiden ranks.
+Now, after being adopted through TAA-accredited Southern California Thoroughbred Rescue, he’s a T.I.P. performance award champion and brave trail horse.

 Dusk To Dawn

 Heather Rio fell in love with Dusk to Dawn at TAA-accredited Thoroughbred Retirement Foundation’s summer farm in Saratoga Springs.